Bazsmagister/lumen_try_api_/README.md

 see the updated User model.

+// in laravel. but in lumen there are no config.
 Inside the config/auth.php file you will need to make a few changes to configure Laravel to use the jwt guard to power your application authentication.

+web.php:

+see chaanges

+make an authcontroller

 # Lumen PHP Framework